 - Follow the diet and workout plan that your doctor told you about.

-- Take antacids that have aluminum or magnesium in them at least 2 hours after taking this drug.
+- If you are taking an antacid that has aluminum or magnesium in it, take it at least 2 hours after taking this drug.

 - Do not take colestipol, cholestyramine, or colesevelam within 4 hours before or 2 hours after this drug.